umd-lhcb/lhcb-ntuples-gen/docs/software_manuals/dirac.md

 3. In the interface on RHS, input the **Request ID(s)** then **Submit**.
 4. Productions satisfying with the desired IDs should now show up.
    Right-click on the production to **View** more details.

+    !!! info
+        The **View** action will provide software versions and base platform used in that production.